surthgide/thesis/text/1_sec.typ

 $ tensor(R, +a, -b, -c, -d) := partial_c tensor(Gamma, +a, -b, -d) - partial_d tensor(Gamma, +a, -b, -c) + tensor(Gamma, +e, -b, -d) tensor(Gamma, +a, -e, -c) - tensor(Gamma, +e, -b, -c) tensor(Gamma, +a, -e, -d) $ <riem-ten>

-therefore
+we obtain

 $ grad_( "[" c) grad_( d "]") X^a = 1/2 tensor(R, +a, -b, -c, -d) X^b $

-This relation states that if and only if the Riemann tensor vanishes (flat space), the commutator vanishes too, which means that the order of derivation does not matter.
+This relation states that if and only if the Riemann tensor vanishes (i.e. in flat space), the commutator vanishes too, which means that the order of derivation does not matter.
 This implication is related to the curvature of the manifold.

 A manifold endowed with a metric, i.e. a rank 2 symmetric tensor field $g_(a b)$, is called a Riemannian manifold.
 Infinitesimal distances can then be computed via